CrazyHobo420/hobo_weedfarm/README.md

 **Use:**

-~ You will need to add the `weedseed` and `watering can` items to a store or other type of vendor.
+~ You will need to add the `weedseed` and `wateringcan` items to a store or other type of vendor.
 ~ Right-click on the seed to use.
 ~ Right-click on watering can to water the plant.
 ~ You can set the plant timer in line **145** of the `client.lua` where it says `['timer'] = 500`